 languages or other folders that might be created by plugins.
 All changes done on these files, no matter if they’re done from Gitea or the WordPress Editor, are stored as Git commits.

 In case you need to place a file or folder directly in the root of your site, these files need to be added in the folder

 wp-content/root/.
 The content of this folder is stored on Git, therefore if you need to place files that are downloaded, or large attachments, then we recommend placing them inside a folder from

 wp-content/uploads/.
 That’s the place where static files should stay.

 For example, in case you need to verify the domain ownership by placing a file called

 verify.html in the root of your site, then you need to copy this file in

 example.com/verify.html.
 Folders work too, but you can’t add a folder called root (e.g. example.com/root/file.html).

 These files are stored by WordPress in

-wp-content/uploads/ and the contents of this folder is stored on our
+wp-content/uploads/ and the contents of this folder are stored in

 This section is dedicated to CDN related topics.
 We have built our own Content Delivery Network, [...]